 We review products independently and our recommendations are genuine.
 If you purchase through links on our site, we may earn an affiliate commission.
 Learn more

 When playing jazz on the drums, your hi-hats and your ride are the most important tools compared to other cymbals.
-You’ll be playing them the most, so it’s a good idea to have high-quality options to use.

 In this guide, I’ll be looking at some of the best hi-hats on the market to use for jazz.
 Each pair that I’ll mention offers something unique, and I’ve compared them according to sound, design, value, and playability.

 - What are the Best Jazz Hi Hat Cymbals?

 - How I Tested and Selected the Best Jazz Hi-Hat Cymbals

 - Jazz Hi Hat Cymbals Buying Guide